workingDog/scalastix/README.md

     sbt package

-This will produce a jar file "scalastix_2.12-0.6-SNAPSHOT.jar" in the "./jvm/target/scala-2.12" directory for use in Scala applications, and "scalastix_sjs0.6_2.12-0.6-SNAPSHOT.jar" in the "./js/target/scala-2.12" directory for use in Scala.js applications.
+This will produce a jar file "scalastix_2.12-0.6-SNAPSHOT.jar" in the "./jvm/target/scala-2.12" directory for use in Scala applications.

 To publish the libraries to your local (Ivy) repository, simply type: